h2oai/sparkling-water/doc/src/site/sphinx/tutorials/secured_flow.rst

 - ``spark.ext.h2o.jks.alias`` - (Optional) Alias of the SSL certificate if the Java keystore file contains more than one certificate.

-If the certificate doesn't cover all hostnames of all H2O nodes and contains just hostname of Spark driver where H2O FLOW UI lives, hostname verification on Spark instances (driver + executor) for connections to H2O nodes must be disabled by setting the property ``spark.ext.h2o.internal.rest.verify_ssl_hostnames`` to ``false``.

 .. content-tabs::

     .. tab-container:: Scala